 So, how can you buy from several sites and have them all shipped to the same address at the same time?

 Package consolidation involves packing several small items into one larger parcel.
 So, instead of separate shipments, your goods are shipped as one.

-Different companies work in different ways, but package consolidation with MyUKMailbox works like this:
+Different companies operate in different ways, but a consolidation with myUKmailbox works like this: :

 – You order items